Oppedijk/Oppedijk.github.io/_posts/2020-11-30-AzureDevOpsAuditing.md

 ---

 ### Introduction
-(this post will be updated with new tips and tricks, and when changes happen on Azure DevOps Auditing and Sentinel integration)

 [Azure DevOps streaming](https://docs.microsoft.com/en-us/azure/devops/organizations/audit/auditing-streaming?view=azure-devops) was recently introduced.
 This allows you to directly get the Azure Audit logs into a SIEM solution like Azure Sentinel, without writing custom Powershell/Rest code.